IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 Navigating to the controller ``https://localhost:6001/identity`` on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.

+.. note:: If you are wondering, why the above code disables audience validation, have a look :ref:`here <refResources>` for a more in-depth discussion.

 Creating the client
 ^^^^^^^^^^^^^^^^^^^